yao-yl/path-tempering/README.md

 beta ~ normal(0,1);
 }
 alternative model{
-beta ~ normal(0,1); // the prior is allowed to be unnormalized, but it appers both here and above and has no effect for the marginal likelihood.
+beta ~ normal(0,1);
 }
 ```
+Notably,  the prior is allowed to be unnormalized (when we use the sampling statement `~`). the normalization constant of the prior appear twice and has no effect for the marginal likelihood computation.

 ## Example: